B-Romega (Herring Roe Oil)

 B-Romega is a branded herring roe (caviar) oil developed by Groupe Berkem with the Norwegian marine specialist Arctic Bioscience.
 Unlike standard fish oil, where omega-3s are carried as triglycerides or ethyl esters, much of the EPA and DHA in herring roe oil is bound to phospholipids, the same form found in cell membranes, which may aid absorption.
 The oil is upcycled from wild-caught, MSC-certified herring and naturally contains precursors of specialized pro-resolving mediators.
 It is positioned for heart, brain, eye, and skin health across the lifespan.

-Studied Dose Herring roe (caviar) oil has been studied in human trials at doses providing a few hundred milligrams of combined EPA and DHA per day, mostly in phospholipid form.
+Studied Dose A few hundred mg/day combined EPA and DHA, mostly in phospholipid form.

 Active Compound Herring roe (caviar) oil providing omega-3 fatty acids (EPA and DHA) largely bound to phospholipids, plus naturally occurring precursors of specialized pro-resolving mediators (SPMs).